 4 tips for wealth planning to suit your lifestyle and long-term goals

-By Trent Hamans, Managing Director, Wealth Transfer 31 January 2020 3 min read
+By Trent Hamans, Vice President, Private Banking and Wealth Planning 30 November 2020 3 min read

 Having money is great.
 Having money work for you is even better.